 Users of BSC Designer can map the relevant policies and mitigation plans via the “Initiatives” function.

-Best Practices for Measurement
+Best Practices for Measurement in GRC Domain

 Expertise Metrics (like “Board members expertise, %”)